Did you know that nearly 60% of Americans lack a will or have done any estate planning?

-- What happens to your estate when you die
+- What happens to your estate when you die.

 - Tips on who to name as the Executor of your estate and why naming your child may not be the best decision.

-- Why estate planning for “Solo Agers” is critical
+- Why estate planning for “Solo Agers” is critical.

-- What happens during probate if you own property in multiple states
+- What happens during probate if you own property in multiple states.

 - And more!

 On today’s show, I brought on a special guest, Anthony Park.
-Anthony is a New York based attorney who represents his clients as a professional executor, trustee, or probate lawyer.
+Anthony is a New York-based attorney who represents his clients as a professional executor, trustee or probate lawyer.
 Anthony is also a best-selling author on Amazon and the host of the podcast Simple Money Wins.

-- The distribution phase.
-What happens to those assets when someone dies.
+- The distribution phase: What happens to those assets when someone dies.

-In the financial planning world, not nearly as much time is focused on that third period as the other two.
+In the financial planning world, not nearly as much time is focused on the third period as the other two.
 I’m excited to talk about how someone can better prepare for the distribution of those assets and make the probate and estate process go a lot smoother.